 I was paying around $297 a year for Leadpages so that I could easily custom-create landing pages.
-But with Thrive Themes, I bought the entire suite entire suite of plugins for $19 per month ($228 annually).
+But with Thrive Themes, I bought the entire suite of plugins at the annual price.
 Instead of one plugin, I’m getting 10 (with more being added all the time) and saving $69 a year in the process.

 Your Pages, Posts, & Forms Won’t Disappear if You Cancel